intel/neural-compressor/examples/tensorflow/nlp/bert_base_mrpc/README.md

 ```

 ## Run Command
-Make sure the data and model has been generated successfully, located at ./data and ./model
+Make sure the data and model have been generated successfully which located at ./data and ./model respectively.
-And your output_model will located at ./output_model like the command below
+And your output_model will be located at ./output_model like the command below
   ```shell
     python run_classifier.py \
       --task_name=MRPC \